confluentinc/ksql/docs/syntax-reference.md

 ### SELECT

 Selects rows from a KSQL stream or table.
-The result of this statement will not be persisted in a kafka topic and will only be printed out in the console.
+The result of this statement will not be persisted in a Kafka topic and will only be printed out in the console.
 To stop the continuous query in the CLI press Ctrl+C.

 ```